 By no bars I mean no signal… Get away every once in awhile to go camping or hiking where you have no signal whatsoever and won’t have the chance to check it.

-I found back when I was attached to the hip to my Blackberry for work (and had my own smartphone, double trouble) that the weekends away in nature did a lot to help keep me feel balanced.
+I found back when I was attached to the hip to my Blackberry for work (and had my own smartphone, double trouble) that the weekends away in nature did a lot to help keep me feeling balanced.

 Today, I frequently find myself in zones without service thanks to my constant travels and the fact that I don’t have a data plan and must rely on WiFi.

-All of the above are what I’ve personally done to reduce my tendency to grab for my phone (notice I didn’t say eliminate).
+All of the above are what I’ve personally done to reduce or avoid my tendency to grab for my phone (notice I didn’t say eliminate).
 But there are other steps that one can take to help reduce usage.

 Super Long Password